KstecGit2021/dss-plugin-local-container-services-llm/README.md

 # Setup
 ## Setup resources on the Snowflake side
-1. Ensure that Snowpark Container Services is activated in your Snowflake account (ask your Snowflake rep)
+1. Ensure that Snowpark Container Services (including SPCS jobs) is activated in your Snowflake account (ask your Snowflake rep)

 2. (In Snowflake as ACCOUNTADMIN) Run the below code to:
 	a.
 Create a role with access to SCPS and grant this role to users